dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 * `log` is the bucket in which Amazon EMR will record processing information for this job run, including logging any errors
 * `in` is where you specify your In Bucket
 * `processing` is where you specify your Processing Bucket - **always include a sub-folder on this variable (see below for why)**.
 * `out` is where you specify your Out Bucket - **always include a sub-folder on this variable (see below for why)**.
-If you are loading data into Redshift, the bucket specified here **must** be located in region us-east-1, as currently Amazon only supports Redshift instances in this region.
-(So data loaded into Redshift from S3 can only be performed using buckets located in in this region.)
+If you are loading data into Redshift, the bucket specified here **must** be located in a region where Amazon has launched Redshift, because Redshift can only bulk load data from S3 that is located in the same region as the Redshift instance, and Redshift has not, to-date, been launched across all Amazon regions.
 * `out_bad_rows` is where you specify your Bad Rows Bucket.
-This will store any raw SnowPlow log lines which did not pass the ETL’s validation, along with their validation errors
+This will store any raw SnowPlow log lines which did not pass the ETL’s validation, along with their validation errors.
+This is only required for the 'hadoop' ETL implementation (our latest version).
+It should be left blank if you are running the legacy 'hive' implementation
 * `out_errors` is where you specify your Errors Bucket.
 If you set continue_on_unexpected_error to true (see below), then this bucket will contain any raw SnowPlow log lines which caused an unexpected error
 * `archive` is where you specify your Archive Bucket